alexspetty/qcalc/README.md

 ## Overview

-**qCalc** is a C-based command-line tool for exploring numeric polarity and primality through a new computational lens.
-Built on [GMP](https://gmplib.org/) for arbitrary-precision arithmetic, qCalc offers new ways to visualize numeric polarity, symmetry, and primality as foundational principles of computation.
-While some may notice resonances with ancient mathematical and philosophical traditions, qCalc was developed from personal inquiry and later recognized for its alignment with these deeper themes.
+**qCalc** is a command-line tool for exploring repeating decimals, number fields, and a novel theory of primality based on digit symmetry and cycle behavior.
+Written in C and powered by [GMP](https://gmplib.org/) for arbitrary-precision arithmetic, qCalc combines computational rigor with an invitation to rethink number as a structural, even symbolic, medium.

+Whether you're a developer exploring numeric patterns, a mathematician curious about alternative definitions of primality, or a philosopher of math seeking deeper numeric symmetry, qCalc provides both a practical toolkit and an exploratory lens.

 ---